pmq20/fast-hessian/README.md

 High-performance C++ implementation of Hessian 2.0 Serialization Protocol for Node.js.

 External Javascript API are 100% compatible with [Hessian.js](https://github.com/node-modules/hessian.js), serving as a drop-in replacement.
-Only the Hessian 2.0 part is re-implemented in C++; Hessian 1.0 is untouched with its original JS implementation from Hessian.js.
+Only the Hessian 2.0 part is re-implemented in C++; Hessian 1.0 is untouched with its original implementation.

 ## Compete with Hessian.js